Mediation (with a neutral professional)

-Once a couple have agreed on the issues the mediator prepares a summary of the terms of agreement and a summary of the financial information.
-These documents are sent to the couple and their lawyers.
-Once both parties have received legal advice and if they are content to continue with the agreement reached after having done so, the solicitors will convert the summary into a legally binding document to be presented to the Court within divorce proceedings.
+Once a couple have agreed the issues that have been discussed, the mediator will prepare a summary of the terms agreed and an open summary of the financial information that has been provided to them.
+These documents will be sent to the couple and their respective solicitors so that legal advice can then be obtained.
+After advice has been provided, if the couple remain content to continue with the agreement, the solicitors will liaise to convert the summary into a legally binding document.

-If you would like to talk about mediation with one of our solicitors, please contact us on 01732 747900.
-Our divorce solicitors are based in Sevenoaks, Kent, but we will be happy to meet with you in our Tonbridge office if it is more convenient for you
+If you would like to talk about any of these issues with one of our specialist team, please contact us on 01732 747900.
+Whilst we are based in Sevenoaks, Kent we are also happy to offer advice by phone/email or, can meet with you in our Tonbridge office if it is more convenient for you.

 - Did you get divorced before 2000 and receive a pension award?
 An unintended consequence of the pension reforms is that any divorcee with a pension earmarking order (regularly used before pension sharing came into force in 2000) may need to act fast to protect their retirement benefits...